AikidoSec/aws-native-terraform-module/README.md

 | cspm_role_arn | ARN of the Aikido CSPM role                      |
 | ecr_role_arn  | ARN of the Aikido ECR scanning role (if enabled) |
 | ebs_role_arn  | ARN of the Aikido EBS scanning role (if enabled) |

+## Upgrading from v1.0.0 to v2.0.0

+⚠️ **Important**: Version 2.0.0 includes internal refactoring that requires state migration.
+The migration is automated using `moved` blocks.

+**Quick upgrade steps:**
+1. Update your module source to `ref=v2.0.0`
+2. Run `terraform init -upgrade`
+3. Run `terraform plan` (you'll see resources being moved)
+4. Run `terraform apply`

+See the [Migration Guide](MIGRATION.md) for detailed instructions and troubleshooting.

 ## Resources Created